liferay/liferay-docs/develop/tutorials/articles/platform-frameworks/overriding-a-portal-service-using-a-hook.markdown

 # Overriding a Portal Service Using a Hook

-All the functionality provided by Liferay is enclosed in a layer of services that are accessed by the controller layer in portlets.
-This architecture lets you change how a core portlet of Liferay behaves without changing the portlet itself.
+All the functionality provided by Liferay is enclosed in a layer of services that are accessed by the controller layer in portlets; this architecture lets you change how a core portlet of Liferay behaves without changing the portlet itself.
 Hook plugins are your best tool for leveraging this architecture to customize portal service behavior.